 Assessment of Anatomic Structures for Surgical Airway Management

 Ultrasound of the upper airway can play an important role when placement of a percutaneous cricothyrotomy or tracheostomy is being considered.
 Using surface landmarks can be unreliable, especially in obese patients.
 Several studies reveal the need for a better approach in patients with poorly defined anatomy by highlighting the challenges of using the landmark technique alone.
-In one particular study, the cricothyroid membrane was correctly identified only 30% of the time via the landmark technique, and the desired target location for percutaneous cricothyrotomy was correctly identified only 10% of the time.6 In both ...
+In one particular study, the cricothyroid membrane was correctly identified only 30% of the time via the landmark technique, and the desired target location for percutaneous cricothyrotomy was correctly identified only 10% ...